bamarler/DailyMemeDigest/README.md

 ];
 ```

+### Backend Configuration
+The Flask backend configuration is in `backend/app.py`.
+You can:
+- Modify API endpoints
+- Add new routes
+- Customize error handling

 ### Mailchimp Integration
-The Mailchimp integration is handled in `src/mailchimp_service.py`.
+The Mailchimp integration is handled in `backend/src/mailchimp_service.py`.
 You can:
 - Customize merge field names
 - Add additional subscriber data
 - Implement custom email templates